ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 {@img assets/img/typing-before.gif 770 The animation showing typing before the link in CKEditor 5 rich text editor.}

-## Link decorators
+## Decorators

-Link decorators is a feature that allows on extending HTML anchor with custom predefined attributes.
+Decorator feature provides an easy way to configure and extend links with additional attributes.
+A decorator is an object defined in the configuration, which describes additional rules applied to the link feature.
 There are 2 types of decorators: "automatic" and "manual".
-More information about each of them might be found in sections below.
-There might be applied multiple decorators to the same link (including manual and automatic decorators in one editor).
+More information about each of them might be found in sections below or in {@link module:link/link~LinkConfig#decorators the API documentation}.

 <info-box warning>
 	**Warning:** It is not recommended to modify the same attribute through two or more decorators.
-All decorators works independent and its state is not reflected between them in any way.
+All decorators work independent and its state is not reflected between them in any way.
 This also includes mixing manual and automatic decorators.
 </info-box>

+### Demo

+In editor below is presented automatic and manual decorator feature.
+All external links gets automatically `target="_blank"` and `rel="noopener noreferrer"` attributes, what is done with {@link module:link/link~LinkConfig#targetDecorator} feature described below.
+The second decorator is a manual one, which adds a UI switch button with `"Downloadable"` label.
+Output data can be found in container below editor (its content updates automatically).

 {@snippet features/linkdecorators}

 ### Automatic decorators

-These types of decorators work during downcasting data ({@link framework/guides/architecture/editing-engine#conversion read more about conversion}).
-You can specify your own rules as a callback function.
-Function gets a link's href as an input argument and when the callback function returns `true`, then given attributes are applied for a processed link.
-There might be applied multiple rules for the same link, however you should never process the same attribute through different decorators.
-Rules how to define automatic decorators can be found in {@linkapi module:link/link~LinkDecoratorAutomaticOption automatic decorator definition}.
+This type of decorator is applied automatically based on the link's URL.
+The automatic decorator has defined a callback function in {@link module:link/link~LinkDecoratorAutomaticOption the configuration}, which decides whether given decorators should be executed or not.
+There might be multiple decorators configured for the same link, however, each of them should implement different attribute's set without overlaps.

+Automatic decorators are applied during {@link framework/guides/architecture/editing-engine#conversion downcasting data}, which means that result of working decorator is visible neither in the editor's model nor the UI in any way.

-For example this decorator will add `download="download"` attribute to every link ending with `.pdf`:
+For example, this decorator will add `download="download"` attribute to every link ending with `.pdf`:
 ```js
 const config = {
 	link: {